Amarc Resources (CVE:AHR) Trading Down 21.4% – Here’s Why

-Amarc Resources Ltd. (CVE:AHR – Get Free Report)’s share price fell 21.4% during mid-day trading on Wednesday .
-The company traded as low as C$0.42 and last traded at C$0.44.
-424,152 shares changed hands during mid-day trading, a decline of 19% from the average session volume of 522,478 shares.
+Amarc Resources Ltd. (CVE:AHR – Get Free Report) shares fell 21.4% during mid-day trading on Wednesday .
+The stock traded as low as C$0.42 and last traded at C$0.44.
+424,152 shares traded hands during trading, a decline of 19% from the average session volume of 522,478 shares.
 The stock had previously closed at C$0.56.

-In other news, Senior Officer Trevor Thomas acquired 70,000 shares of the business’s stock in a transaction that occurred on Monday, February 24th.
-The stock was acquired at an average price of C$0.71 per share, with a total value of C$49,700.00.
-Also, Director Diane Samantha Nicolson sold 75,000 shares of the company’s stock in a transaction dated Thursday, January 23rd.
+In other news, Director Diane Samantha Nicolson sold 75,000 shares of the business’s stock in a transaction that occurred on Thursday, January 23rd.
 The stock was sold at an average price of C$0.57, for a total transaction of C$42,945.00.
-Over the last 90 days, insiders sold 148,500 shares of company stock valued at $91,395.
-35.62% of the stock is owned by company insiders.
+Also, Senior Officer Trevor Thomas purchased 70,000 shares of the stock in a transaction that occurred on Monday, February 24th.
+The stock was bought at an average price of C$0.71 per share, with a total value of C$49,700.00.
+Insiders sold 148,500 shares of company stock worth $91,395 over the last 90 days.
+35.62% of the stock is owned by insiders.

 About Amarc Resources